cyevgeniy/jekyll-true-minimal/_posts/2018-01-01-jekyll-true-minimal-theme.md

 ---
 layout: post
-title:  "Jekyll true minimal theme"
+title:  "My first minimal post - Andres Pitta"
-date:   2018-01-01 23:22:40 +0300
+date:   2019-9-18
 ---

-True minimal theme is extremely lightweight and ascetic jekyll theme.

-This theme has only one css file, which is used for source code highlighting.

-# Heading 1
-## Heading 2
+This is a trial post for the platform class

+# This is a heading
+## oh Another heading
-### Heading 3
+### Heading number 3

 List of entries: